-Why it’s a must: This luxurious mountain resort boasts numerous geothermal hot springs, and its proximity to Monarch and Ski Cooper ski resorts makes it an ideal place to unwind after a long day of hitting the slopes.
+Why it’s a must: This luxurious mountain resort in Nathrop boasts numerous geothermal hot springs, and its proximity to Monarch and Ski Cooper ski resorts makes it an ideal place to unwind after a long day of hitting the slopes.

-Why it’s a must: For a romantic weekend getaway, the rustic log cabins and piping-hot geothermal pools at Avalanche Ranch provide the perfect escape.
+Why it’s a must: For a romantic weekend getaway, the rustic log cabins and piping-hot geothermal pools at Avalanche Ranch in Redstone provide the perfect escape.
 The property boasts two upper pools that range from 103 to 105 degrees, and the big pool stays toasty at an average of 90 degrees.
 After soaking, retreat to your private cabin and get cozy next to the wood-burning stove.

-Why it’s a must: The pinnacle of rustic luxury, Dunton Hot Springs is a restored 19th-century ghost town, complete with authentic miners cabins, an old-fashioned saloon and dancehall and a cozy library.
+Why it’s a must: The pinnacle of rustic luxury, Dunton Hot Springs in Dolores is a restored 19th-century ghost town, complete with authentic miners cabins, an old-fashioned saloon and dancehall, and a cozy library.
 Get outdoors with their menu of winter activities (think: snowshoeing, cross-country skiing, snowmobiling and dog sledding) before relaxing in one of the numerous hot spring pools scattered throughout the property, ranging from 85 degrees to 106 degrees.

-Why it’s a must: If the cold winter weather is making you stir-crazy, blow off some steam (literally) at the Old Town Hot Springs.
+Why it’s a must: If the cold winter weather is making you stir-crazy, blow off some steam (literally) at the Old Town Hot Springs in Steamboat Springs.
 This sprawling recreation complex is part water park, part geothermal hot springs, and it comes loaded with amenities that will please the entire family.
 The facility is open to the public and includes eight hot spring pools, two waterslides, a fitness center, childcare and massage services.

-Why it’s a must: This peaceful retreat in the San Luis Valley is the perfect spot to rejuvenate your body and mind after the hectic holiday season.
+Why it’s a must: This peaceful retreat in the San Luis Valley town of Moffat is the perfect spot to rejuvenate your body and mind after the hectic holiday season.
 Enjoy sweeping views of the snow-covered Sangre de Cristo Mountains while relaxing in Joyful Journey’s elevated hot springs pool, which is filled with 98-degree natural mineral water.
 For the ultimate pampering experience, book a therapeutic massage or beautifying spa treatment.